Print Page

 First Aid: Choking

 Choking can be a life-threatening emergency.
-Your child might be choking if he or she suddenly:
+A child might be choking if they:

 - can't talk, cry, or make noise

-- begins to turn blue in the face
+- begin to turn blue in the face

-- grabs at his or her throat or waves arms
+- grab at their throat or wave their arms

 If your child is choking, call 911 right away or have someone else call.
-If you are trained to do abdominal thrusts (also known as the Heimlich maneuver), do so immediately.
+If you are trained to do abdominal thrusts (also known as the Heimlich maneuver), do so right away.
 If not done correctly, however, this maneuver could hurt your child.

 Do not reach into the mouth to grab the object or pat your child on the back.
 Either could push the object farther down the airway and make the situation worse.